-The American Academy of Otolaryngology-Head and Neck Surgery is a founding member of the Intersocietal Accreditation Commission for CT Laboratories (ICACTL), and supports accreditation for physician ’s offices involved in point-of-care imaging.
-CBCT is an FDA approved CT Imaging modality that meets the standards required for CT accreditation by the ICACTL
+The American Academy of Otolaryngology-Head and Neck Surgery is a founding member of the Intersocietal Accreditation Commission (IAC) - CT Division, and supports accreditation for physician ’s offices involved in point-of-care imaging.
+CBCT is an FDA approved CT Imaging modality that meets the standards required for CT accreditation by the IAC - CT Division.

 Imaging studies should only be ordered when absolutely necessary in the best interest of the patient and essential for quality care.
 CT accreditation will help to ensure standardization, quality and safety in CT imaging.
 The appropriate and medically indicated diagnostic services should be reimbursed when either CT imaging modality is used.
 Patients will not benefit from an anticompetitive policy favoring exclusivity or monopolization of diagnostic techniques.
 Such a restrictive policy most likely will lead to higher cost for diagnostic imaging services, will negatively impact access to care, will reduce the quality and safety of care, and will not resolve concerns regarding the growth in the utilization of imaging studies.